dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 }
 ```

-Or a new instance could be created:
+Alternatively, new instances of the database access class can be created:

 ```csharp
 TodoItemDatabase database;

 public TodoItemPage()
 {
     InitializeComponent();